 Advertisers are expected to give good "after sales service," making sure that the buyers have their contact details.
 Sellers should be willing to give advice and help with any problems the new puppy-owner may have.

-Advertisers should be on their guard against scams, fraudulent cheques, and conmen.
-One scam is to deposit money in the seller's bank account that is more than the asking price.
-The "buyer" then asks for a refund of excess.
-But the cheque they had deposited bounces or gets cancelled.
+Advertisers should be on their guard against scams, and conmen.
+Scammers pretend to want to buy a puppy and ask for photos, which they put on their own websites to scam peeople.
+Photos should be watermarked.
 No legal battles will be entered into by PetsPlace website.
 Advertisers use PetsPlace website at their own risk.
 Never arrange to meet a buyer up a dark alley!
 They may grab your car keys & drive off!
 Don't do business by email only.
 Make sure you verify the name and telephone number, & address of buyer.
-Speak to the buyer personally.
 If possible, get a physical address and send someone to check them out.
 Addresses can be falsified.
 Do a video call to see who you are talking to, and see what sort of home the puppy is going to.

 Do not copy photos or words off other websites or books.
 This is STEALING other people's work.
 Sooner or later you will be found out and people will not trust you.
 The photos used must be of your own dogs, or it must give credit to the photographer & dog-owner.

 Observe the above ethics, and PetsPlace should bring many buyers, and maybe even repeat buyers, to you!